Venezuela's oil exports sink to 1940's level under tighter U.S. sanctions -data

 GRAPHIC-Venezuela's oil exports fell last year to levels not seen since the 1940shttps://graphics.reuters.com/VENEZUELA-OIL/EXPORTS/xegpbqdzjvq/

-(Reporting by Marianna Parraga in Mexico City and Mircely Guanipa in Maracay, Venezuela; editing by Grant McCool)
+(Reporting by Marianna Parraga in Mexico City and Mircely Guanipa in Maracay, Venezuela; editing by Gary McWilliams and Grant McCool)

 ((marianna.parraga@thomsonreuters.com; +5255 5282 7159; Reuters Messaging: marianna.parraga@thomsonreuters.com))